 However, between these interference lines, both spectrograms show evidence of natural radio emissions of auroral origin.
-The bottom panel, from July 8, 2013, shows a phenomenon called auroral hiss (Makita 1979; Sazhin et al. 1993; LaBelle and Treumann 2002).
+The bottom panel, from July 8, 2013, shows a phenomenon called auroral hiss [Makita, 1979; Sazhin et al., 1993; LaBelle and Treumann, 2002].
 The high resolution Rx-DSP data show that at LF the hiss consists of impulsive emissions appearing as vertical lines on the spectrogram.

-The top panel, from August 2, 2013, shows a phenomenon called 'AKR-like emissions' (La-Belle and Anderson 2011; LaBelle et al. 2015).
+The top panel, from August 2, 2013, shows a phenomenon called 'AKR-like emissions' [LaBelle and Anderson, 2011; LaBelle et al., 2015].
 This phenomenon is characterized by complicated fine frequency structure consisting of rising and falling tones with typical slopes of hundreds of Hz per second.
-These features qualitatively resemble those observed in outgoing
+These features qualitatively resemble those observed in outgoing X-mode auroral kilometric radiation (AKR) detected with satellite-borne receivers at

-X-mode auroral kilometric radiation (AKR) detected with satellite-borne receivers at great distances from Earth (Gurnett and Anderson 1981).
-As pointed out by LaBelle et al. (2015), the strong resemblance between this phenomenon and AKR, combined with the stark differences between it and the auroral hiss shown in the top panel of Figure 2.6, forms a powerful argument for a connection between the ground-level AKR-like emissions and the outgoing AKR observed in space.
+300 great distances from Earth [Gurnett and Anderson, 1981].
+As pointed out by 301 LaBelle et al. [2015], the strong resemblance between this phenomenon and 302 AKR, combined with the stark differences between it and the auroral hiss 303 shown in the top panel of Figure 6, forms a powerful argument for a con-304 nection between the ground-level AKR-like emissions and the outgoing AKR 305 observed in space.

-Due to the success of these observations, further experiments are planned with the Rx-DSP at South Pole.
-For example, in Summer-Fall 2014 and Summer 2015, the South Pole ARC was operated during anticipated conjunctions between it and Cluster satellites, with the Cluster wave instrument tuned to the same frequency band, in hopes of detecting identical fine structure in ground and in space.
-Furthermore, as described above, an S-ARC which can perform live spectrum analysis is being installed in Automatic Geophysical Observatories.
-These autonomous digital receivers in the low-noise Antarctic environment show promise to make important advances in understanding radio waves of auroral origin.
+Due to the success of these observations, further experiments are planned 306 with the Rx-DSP at South Pole.
+For example, in Summer-Fall 2014 and Sum-307 mer 2015, the South Pole ARC was operated during anticipated conjunctions 308 between it and Cluster satellites, with the Cluster wave instrument tuned 309 to the same frequency band, in hopes of detecting identical fine structure in 310 ground and in space.
+Furthermore, as described above, an S-ARC which can 311 perform live spectrum analysis is being installed in Automatic Geophysical 312 Observatories.
+These autonomous digital receivers in the low-noise Antarc-313 tic environment show promise to make important advances in understanding 314 radio waves of auroral origin.
+315 scatter radar, allsky imagers, riometers, magnetometers, and various radio re-319 ceivers.
+The MI-ARC at this site consists of a trio of sample-synchronized 320 Rx-DSPs.
+Input to these comes from five loop antennae: one reference, two 321 situated 50 m from this along lines perpendicular to each other, and two more 322 at 400 m from reference along the same lines.
+The antennas are arrayed in 323 a small valley approximately 1 km from the station.
+The three-board MI-324 ARC is installed in an unheated vault next to the reference antenna, with 325 the receiver itself in a heated, insulated box.
+The only connection from the 326 vault to the station is a single coaxial cable, which carries both the serial 327 digital output of the ARC, and DC voltage that powers the ARC.
+The entire 328 array is calibrated at installation and after any major system changes or re-329 pairs, through observation of analog reference signals with known strengths 330 and physical source positions.
+331

-2.5.3 Sondrestrom Research Facility - Ground-Based Application
+5.3.
+Sondrestrom Research Facility - Ground-Based Application